 - By middle of the third century, a significant Christian minority existed in almost every province of the empire, and in several countries to the east and north east.

 - By end of the third century, Christians formed a majority in parts of the provinces of Africa and Asia Minor.

 - At least one nation had adopted Christianity nationally.
 We’ll talk more about National Christianity in an upcoming session.

-A persecuted minority was gradually becoming a major force in the Roman Empire
+A previously persecuted minority – Christianity was gradually becoming a major force in the Roman Empire

 - Other aspects that contributed to growth (beyond the Jewish diaspora):